bitcoin-sv/spv-wallet-js-client/README.md

 **SPV Wallet: JS Client** is a TypeScript package which acts as a http client to [SPV Wallet](https://github.com/bitcoin-sv/spv-wallet).
 Using this library, you can build your own solutions that utilize this non-custodial wallet.

+For comprehensive information and guidance on the [SPV Wallet Documentation](https://bsvblockchain.gitbook.io/docs).

 ### Key features

 - Sending transactions (standard and OP_RETURN);